-From Proofreading on Paper to a Cloud-Based Workflow
+From Proofreading on Paper to a Cloud-Based Translation Workflow

 Chizai Corporation is a translation company specializing in patent translations and other intellectual property-related translation projects.
 In the 45 years since its founding, the company has provided a wide range of services and information products as a language-focused “comprehensive intellectual property service provider.”

 Apart from its translation services, the company also prepares drawings for patent and design applications, conducts patent searches, submits overseas applications on behalf of its clients, holds translation courses and overseas intellectual property seminars, and conducts China-related business.

 In the future, Chizai Corporation sees itself continuing to serve its clients by further expanding its scope of business and taking on new challenges while keeping a watchful eye on the rapidly changing IP landscape in the US and Europe, as well as in Asia, where expansion in this area is expected.

 Before beginning to use Phrase TMS, Chizai Corporation was facing two major administrative challenges.

 First, it was difficult to transition to the proofreading phase of a project after receiving a completed translation from a translator.
 Before proofreading could begin, a lot of administrative work had to be done, including printing, data reconciliation, and updating the project’s status in a database.

 Second, managing the “retyping“ process, in which a translator revises their translation again after proofreading, was complicated.
 In this process, a translator was contacted by phone or email to request a retype, a deadline was set, and the translator received a proofed file.
 The translator then revised this file and sent it back to Chizai Corporation.
 The company, in turn, printed the corrected file again, updated the associated data, and entered the file’s status into a database.
 The proofreader then reviewed the revised file and sent it back to the company yet again, repeating the initial submission process.
 This complexity meant that retyping was a process that project managers strove to avoid when possible.